pyeventsourcing/eventsourcing/docs/topics/domain.rst

-These three feelings, of an intuitive reversal of setting values from self onto a method argument, of accessing private members or expanding the public interface, and of saying everything three times, were resolved by the introduction of the ``@event`` decorator as a more :ref:`declarative syntax <Declarative syntax>`, which was mentioned above.
+These three feelings, of an intuitive reversal of setting values from self onto a method argument, of accessing private members or expanding the public interface, and of saying everything three times, were resolved by the introduction of the ``@event`` decorator as a more :ref:`declarative syntax <Declarative syntax>`.
 One criticism of the declarative syntax design is that it is "command sourcing" and not "event sourcing", because it is the command method arguments that are being used as the attributes of the event.
 If may sometimes be "command sourcing" but then it is certainly also event sourcing.
 Applications exist to support a domain, and in many cases applications support the domain by recording decisions that are made in the domain and received by the domain model.
 The ``@event`` decorator can also be used on "private" methods, methods that not part of the aggregate's "public" command and query interface that will be used by the application, called by "public" commands which are not so decorated, so do not trigger events that are simply comprised of the method arguments, so then there is event sourcing" but not command sourcing.
 The important thing here is to separate out the work of the command if indeed there is any work (work that should happen only once) from the definition of